-The installation directory of Samba for OpenVMS is associated with the SAMBA\$ROOT logical name.
+The installation directory of Samba for VSI OpenVMS is associated with the SAMBA\$ROOT logical name.
 SAMBA\$ROOT is a rooted logical name that defines the root location for the Samba configuration files, logs, and other product files.
-Samba configuration files are stored in SAMBA\$ROOT: [LIB] and, by default, logs are stored in SAMBA\$ROOT:[VAR].
-The SAMBA\$ROOT logical name is defined in SYS\$STARTUP:SAMBA\$DEFINE_ROOT.COM (which is executed from Samba start up procedure, SYS\$STARTUP:SAMBA\$STARTUP.COM).
+Samba configuration files are stored in SAMBA\$ROOT: [LIB] and, by default, logs are stored in SAMBA\$ROOT: [VAR].
+The SAMBA\$ROOT logical name is defined in SYS\$STARTUP:SAMBA\$DEFINE\ROOT.COM (which is executed from Samba start up procedure, SYS\$STARTUP:SAMBA\$STARTUP.COM).

-For Itanium servers, the installation will then proceed as follows (output may differ slightly from that shown depending on platform and other factors):
+The installation will then proceed as follows (your output may differ slightly from that shown below, depending on platform and other factors):

 Performing product kit validation of signed kits ...

+The following product has been selected:

+VSI I64VMS SAMBA V4.10-16D

+Layered Product

+The following product has been selected:

+VSI I64VMS SAMBA V4.10-16D

+Layered Product

-The following product has been selected: VSI I64VMS SAMBA V4.10-16C Layered Product Do you want to continue?
-[YES] Configuration phase starting ...
+Do you want to continue?
+[YES]

+Configuration phase starting ...

 You will be asked to choose options, if any, for each selected product and for any products that may be installed to satisfy software dependency requirements.
-Configuring VSI I64VMS SAMBA V4.10-16C: VSI OpenVMS SAMBA © (c) Copyright 2022 VMS Software, Inc. OpenVMS SAMBA is released under the terms of GNU Public License.
-This installation procedure requires that all the following conditions are satisfied: 1.
-This procedure is running on an Itanium processor.
-2. The system is running OpenVMS V8.4-1H1 or later.
-3. All required privileges are currently enabled.
-4. No CIFS or SAMBA images are running on this node or anywhere in the cluster that make use of common samba\$root installation directory.
-5. ODS5 filesystem only.
-6. SYSGEN Parameter values: Minimum Required Parameter -----CHANNELCNT 2560 PROCSECTCNT 512 Do you want to continue?
-[Please, type N or NO if you don't want to continue, any other answer means YES] This product does not have any configuration options.
+Configuring VSI I64VMS SAMBA V4.10-16D: VSI OpenVMS SAMBA

+© (c) Copyright 2023 VMS Software, Inc.

+OpenVMS SAMBA is released under the terms of GNU Public License.

+This installation procedure requires that all the following conditions are satisfied:

+- 1. This procedure is running on an Itanium processor. - 2.
+The system is running OpenVMS V8.4-2L1 or later. - 3.
+SSL3 IA64 installed version V3.0.8 or later. - 4.
+LDAP IA64 installed version V2.6.3 or later. - 5.
+All required privileges are currently enabled. - 6.
+No CIFS or SAMBA images are running on this node or anywhere in the cluster that make use of common samba\$root installation directory.

+- 7. ODS5 filesystem only. - 8.
+SYSGEN Parameter values:

+Parameter Minimum Required

+CHANNELCNT 2560

+PROCSECTCNT 512

+PQL DPGFLQUOTA 256000

+Do you want to continue?
+[Please, type N or NO if you don't want to continue, any other answer means YES]

+\ This product does not have any configuration options.

 Execution phase starting ...

-The following product will be installed to destination: VSI I64VMS SAMBA V4.10-16C DISK\$164V842L1SYS:[VMS\$COMMON.]
+The following product will be installed to destination:

-Portion done: 0%...10%...20%...30%...40%...50%...60%...70%...80%...90% and SMBADMIN.
-The default UIC group number for these new accounts depends on the following: o If you are installing the server for the first time, the default is the first unused UIC group number, starting with 360. o If any of these accounts already exists, then the default UIC group number will not be used to change the UIC of any existing accounts.
-For more information about UIC group numbers, see the OpenVMS System Manager's Manual.
-Enter default UIC group number for SAMBA accounts Group: [360] Creating OpenVMS accounts required by SAMBA Created account SAMBA\$SMBD Created account SAMBA\$NMBD Created account SAMBA\$GUEST Created account SAMBA\$TMPLT Created account SMBADMIN SAMBA\$ROOT is defined as "\$1\$DGA60:[SYS0.SYSCOMMON.SAMBA.]"
-Setting file protections...
-File protections are set Creating Samba for OpenVMS root definition file SYS\$COMMON: [SYS\$STARTUP] SAMBA\$DEFINE ROOT.COM...
-File created Save startup files Setup SAMBA logical environment Successfully finished
+VSI I64VMS SAMBA V4.10-16D DISK\$I64V841H1SYS:[VMS\$COMMON.]

+Portion done: 0%...10%...20%...30%...40%...50%...60%...70%...80%...90%